aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 - license_name: The license short name for the license.

-- license: The license key(s) for the component.
+- license_key: The license key(s) for the component.

 Optional Licensing flag fields